larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 ## Exercise 3

 In this exercise, we will work with a list of 541 proteins associated with epithelial ovarian cancer (EOC) as identified by phosphoproteomics in the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015).
-An adapted, simplified version of their results table can be downloaded [here](/assets/omicsvisualizer/Francavilla2017CellRep.tsv).
+An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).

 ### 3.1 Protein network retrieval

 Go to the menu **File → Import → Network from Public Databases**.
-In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the Uniprot column in the table into the **Enter protein names or identifiers** field.
+In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the UniProt column in the table into the **Enter protein names or identifiers** field.

 Next, the disambiguation dialog shows all STRING proteins that cannot be matched to the query terms uniquely, with the first protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.
-Use the menu **View → Show Graphics Details** for a detailed view of the network.
+Check that **View → Show Graphics Details** for a detailed view of the network.

 [Import network](cycmd:string protein query query="Q75VX8,P29353,O14492,P19174,Q07890,P62993,P42336,Q9H706,O00750,Q8TER5,P27986,O00459,Q07889,Q92529,P42338,P29590,P62987,Q9UKV5,Q13191,Q13480,Q9Y6I3,O00443,Q8IZ07,Q8N1I0,O75962,O75473,Q96S55,Q15276,P16234,Q63ZY3,Q9UJ41,P52735,Q8TC07,Q06124,O14976,Q9Y4H2,Q9UN70,P42566,Q9H3W5,Q7Z6Z7,P36896,Q86YT6,O75665,Q8WXW3,Q6ZNH5,P10599,P04040,P05413,P14923,Q02413,P22735,P23528,P31025,P62805,P15924,P07737,Q08380,Q99880,P02788,P06702,B9A064,Q08188,Q08554,P61626,P81605,Q6ZMV7,P09104,P62937,Q13410,P13010,P12956,P30512,P09211,O75027,Q9UQ80,Q06830,P51858,O95757" taxonID=9606 limit=0){: .btn .btn--cybrowser .btn--primary}

 _How many nodes and edges are there in the resulting network?
 Do the proteins all form a connected network?
 Why?_

 Cytoscape provides several visualization options under the **Layout** menu.
-Experiment with these and find one that allows you to see the shape of the network easily.
-For example, you can try the **Degree Sorted Circle Layout**, the **Prefuse Force Directed Layout** with score as edge weight, and **yFiles Organic Layout**.
+Try the **Degree Sorted Circle Layout**, the **Prefuse Force Directed Layout** with score as edge weight, and **yFiles Organic Layout**.

 [Layout network](cycmd:layout kamada-kawai){: .btn .btn--cybrowser .btn--primary}